As you get ready to file your 2021 taxes, make note that the deadline this year is May 2, 2022.

 BC Recovery Benefit and the one-time payment for people receiving Old Age Security and Guaranteed Income Supplement.

-Both the BC Recovery Benefit ($500/person or $1,000/family) and the Federal one-time payment for seniors ($300/person receiving OAS plus $200/person receiving GIS) are tax-free payments.
+Both the BC Recovery Benefit and the Federal one-time payment for seniors programs have been closed.
+If you received either of these during the eligible period, remember that they are tax-free payments.
 You do not need to report them on your income tax form.

 The Canada Caregiver Credit (CCC) is a non-refundable tax credit that may be available to you if you support a spouse, common-law partner or a dependant with a physical or mental impairment.
 For detailed information visit https://www.canada.ca/en/revenue-agency/services/tax/individuals/topics/about-your-tax-return/tax-return/completing-a-tax-return/deductions-credits-expenses/canada-caregiver-amount.html.